Tsukiyonocm/Math_program/README.md

 # Math_program
-1. Create a simple gui to test out.
-This will likly not be formatted in anyway that looks nice as of now.
-I just want to set this up in order to test out the functionality from the get go.
-Once the basic idea is fleshed out, this can be built upon to add addition functionality and overall design to it.

-Needed:
-Tkinter
-Random
-Simple Python

 #### Starting Project - Basic Workings
 I believe it would be easiest to restart this program using just a single form of math, thinking addition, then expanding it once I have the basic framwork setup.
 This version will likely have no menu framework to it.
 Will be a simple process of just displaying the correct answer if you choose to give up or get it right.
 I will need to decide on font size as well while doing this.
 Right now the default font size is very small all things considered and could be needed to enlarged.